Shaukat Usmani: Meerut Conspiracy Case

 Portrait of 25 of the Meerut prisoners taken outside the jail.
 Back row (left to right): K. N. Sehgal, S. S. Josh, H. L. Hutchinson, Shaukat Usmani, B. F. Bradley, A. Prasad, P. Spratt, G. Adhikari.
-Middle row: R. R. Mitra, Gopen Chakravarti, Kishori Lal Ghosh, L. R. Kadam, D. R. Thengdi, Goura Shanker, S. Bannerjee, K. N. Joglekar, P. C. Joshi, Muzaffar Ahmad.
+Middle row: R. R. Mitra, Gopen Chakravarti, Kishori Lal Ghosh, L. R. Kadam, D. R. Thengdi, Goura Shanker, S. Bannerjee, K. N. Joglekar, P. C. Joshi, Muzaffar Ahmed.
 Front row: M. G. Desai, D. Goswami, R. S. Nimbkar, S. S. Mirajkar, S. A. Dange, S. V. Ghate, Gopal Basak.

-The British Government was worried about the growing influence of the Communist International in India.
-The government's immediate response was to foist yet another conspiracy case—the Meerut Conspiracy Case—on them.
-Usmani along with 32 persons were arrested on or about 20 March 1929 and were put on trial under Section 121A of the Indian Penal Code, which declares, Whoever within or without British India conspires to commit any of the offenses punishable by Section 121 or to deprive the King of the sovereignty of British India or any part thereof, or conspires to overawe, by means of criminal force or the show of criminal force, the Government of India or any local Government, shall be punished with transportation for life, or any shorter term, or with imprisonment of either description which may extend to ten years.
+The British Government was worried about the growing influence of the Comintern in India.
+The government's immediate response was to initiate the Meerut Conspiracy Case.
+Usmani along with 32 persons were arrested in March 1929 and put on trial under Section 121A of the Indian Penal Code, which declares:Whoever within or without British India conspires to commit any of the offenses punishable by Section 121 or to deprive the King of the sovereignty of British India or any part thereof, or conspires to overawe, by means of criminal force or the show of criminal force, the Government of India or any local Government, shall be punished with transportation for life, or any shorter term, or with imprisonment of either description which may extend to ten years.

 The charges

-Though all the accused were not communists, the charges framed against them betrayed the government's fear of growth of communist ideas in India.
-"For example, Lester Hutchinson, later released as innocent after spending four years in prison, was arrested as an afterthought when he took up the task of carrying on some of the trade union and agitational work after the arrest of the others, was a merely journalist on the Indian Daily Mail and unconnected with the trade union movement."
+Though all the accused were not communists, the charges against them revealed the government's fear of the growth of communist ideas in India: As an example of the wide net being cast, Lester Hutchinson "was arrested as an afterthought when he took up the task of carrying on some of the trade union and agitational work after the arrest of the others".
+He was in fact a journalist at the Indian Daily Mail and unconnected with the Labour movement, but still spent four years in prison.

-The main charges were that in 1921, Dange, Shaukat Usmani, and Muzaffar Ahmad entered into a conspiracy to establish a branch of Comintern in India and they were helped by various persons, including the accused Philip Spratt and Benjamin Francis Bradley, sent to India by the Communist International.
-The aim of the accused persons, according to the charges, was to deprive the King Emperor of the sovereignty of British India, and for such purpose to use the methods and carry out the programme and plan of campaign outlined and ordained by the Communist International.
+The main charges against Usmani, Dange, and Ahmed were that they had entered into a conspiracy in 1921 to establish a branch of the Communist International in India, and that they were helped by various persons including the accused Philip Spratt and Benjamin Francis Bradley, who had been sent to India by the Comintern.
+The alleged aim of the accused was "to deprive the King Emperor of the sovereignty of British India, and for such purpose to use the methods and carry out the programme and plan of campaign outlined and ordained by the Communist International."

-The Sessions Court in Meerut awarded stringent sentences to the accused in January 1933.
-Out of the accused 27 persons were convicted with various durations of 'transportation'.
-While Muzaffar Ahmed was transported for life, Dange, Spratt, Ghate, Joglekar and Nimbkar were each awarded transportation for a period of 12 years.
+In January 1933, the Sessions Court in Meerut handed out stringent sentences.
+27 persons were convicted with various durations of "transportation".
+While Ahmed was transported for life, Dange, Spratt, Ghate, Joglekar and Nimbkar were each transported for a period of twelve years.
 Usmani was given ten years.
-On appeal, in July 1933, the sentences of Ahmed, Dange and Usmani were reduced three years.
-Reductions were also made in the sentences of other convicts.
+On appeal, in July 1933, the sentences of Usmani, Ahmed, and Dange were reduced to three years "Rigorous Imprisonment".